What is Big Data Analytics? Definition, Types, Software, and Use Cases

 - Prescriptive analytics is all about what to do in the future

-This type of digging into data presents a set of possibilities and opportunities as well as options to consider in various scenarios.
+This digging into customer data presents a set of possibilities and opportunities as well as options to consider in various scenarios.

 Tech-wise, prescriptive analytics consists of a combination of: